Hazique007/RetailShieldCyberSecurity/README.md

 - 📊 Charts for biometric trends
 - 📱 Mobile biometric input
 - 🛡️ Multi-factor authentication with WebAuthn

+## Production Guide
+ - Client -> npm install | npm run dev
+ - Server -> npm install | npm run dev
+ - Backend ->  pip install -r requirements.txt | uvicorn main:app --reload --port 8000

+## Testing Credentials
+ - Admin -> test2@gmail.com | 123456  ( remember to type 123 then gap of 1sec then 456)
+ - User -> test@gmail.com | 123456 ( remember to type 123 then gap of 1sec then 456)
+ - If you want to see how it will detect suspicious activity then try typing 123456 in one go slowly and steadily  and you will see the project in action.

+## NOTE
+The website shown at the start of the video was just for pitching the idea and explaining how it's different from others.

+🔗 You can check out the live website here: [retailshield-smart-auth.vercel.app](https://retailshield-smart-auth.vercel.app/)

 ## 🤝 Let’s Collaborate